A handmade Christmas elf is gifted with every order ๐๐ A handmade Christmas elf is gifted with every order ๐๐

 It is also one of the few things that can really tell you the authenticity of your kuksa.

 The authentic material of a kuksa is the "pahka" in Finnish or birch burl.
-It is a growth of the tree that is found on the trunk or branches.
+It is an outgrowth of the tree that is found on the trunk or branches.

 This is the traditional material.
 It is also a strong and durable wood.